 While still sitting on the edge of the true mainstream (for now) an increasing number of countries are showing a greater acceptance level for crypto –– while others are already outright embracing it.
 This upswell of popularity is an excellent indicator of the way that cryptocurrency is becoming more established as a promising alternative to traditional tender.

 Cryptocurrency has found its best match with the younger tech-savvy population – especially those working within technical industries (FinTech, Blockchain etc) – with many already confident traders.
 Attracted to the currency’s decentralized nature, these crypto advocates have a healthy appetite for progression and evolution.
 And importantly, this progress will likely become a need that companies simply cannot afford to ignore.
+But, can you pay salary in cryptocurrency?
+Let’s find out.

 Time to futureproof your company